BenjiTrapp/benjitrapp.github.io/_attacks/2024-06-07-red-windows-api.md

 ## ShellExecuteEx

-The ShellExecuteEx API in C++ is commonly used to launch external applications and perform various file-related operations.
-While it may not be a direct tool for cybersecurity or penetration testing, it can be used in these fields for scripting or automation tasks, such as opening specific files or URLs as part of an assessment.
-Here's a simple example of using ShellExecuteEx to open a web page:
+The ShellExecuteEx API in C++ is frequently utilized to launch external applications and perform various file-related operations.
+Although it is not specifically designed for cybersecurity or penetration testing, it can be leveraged in these fields for scripting or automation tasks, such as opening specific files or URLs during an assessment.
+Here’s a simple example of using ShellExecuteEx to open a web page.

 [Learn Microsoft Link](https://learn.microsoft.com/de-de/windows/win32/api/shellapi/nf-shellapi-shellexecuteexa)